haraxi/ML_Gene_Expression_Classification/README.md

 ## **Results**

-We obtained fairly high accuracies acorss all 3 models tested.
+We obtained fairly high accuracies across all 3 models tested.
 For each model, test accuracy was > 83%.
 We observed that from a relative standpoint, the Logistic Regression model provided the lowest accuracy, while the SVM model provided the highest accuracy.
 From the confusion matrices, we also found that Leukemia subytpe 4 (B-CELL_ALL_HYPO) was most misclassified as Leukemia subtype 1 (B-CELL_ALL) across all three models.
 This observation could be attributed to similarites in expression levels between the two subtypes, causing their misclassification with each other.

 ## **Collaborators**
 + Zubin Roy